-How to Give Your WordPress Site a Font and Typography Facelift
+How to Give Your WordPress Site a Font Facelift

-How to Give Your WordPress Site a Font and Typography Facelift
+How to Give Your WordPress Site a Font Facelift

 As we think about all the ways we can change ourselves for the better this year, why not throw a little of that energy into making our websites better, too?
 I don’t know about you, but I think a little facelift couldn’t hurt… especially if you’re in the mood to shake things up a bit.